KureciPlatek/Cortex_M_devEnv/doc/setup/Windows/gnu_arm_toolchain_setup.md

 C:\Program Files\TortoiseSVN\bin;
 ```

-Another problem was that I got an error when installing the last ARM-GNU toolchain, path was too long for Windows, which said to me to manage it by myself the operation of adding the newly installed gnu-arm, version 14 to `%PATH%` variable.
+Another problem was that I got an error when installing the last ARM-GNU tool-chain, path was too long for Windows, which said to me to manage it by myself the operation of adding the newly installed gnu-arm, version 14 to `%PATH%` variable.

 Funny this path length problem of Windows, and 1000 Mb of RAM for Edge when opening two pdf is ok...